 Although the majority of agents and supervisors know this, it is a factor that needs to be kept in check.
 There are no excuses for unethical or illegal behavior.

-Another of the PCI-DSS standards and regulations prohibit ALL call centers from recording CVV2 numbers.
+Another of the PCI-DSS standards and regulations prohibits ALL call centers from recording CVV2 numbers.
 However, that is not the only thing that is not permitted.
-Any other sensitive data, such as full card numbers, PIN, etc. are also covered by the same regulations.
+Any other sensitive data, such as full card numbers, PINs, etc. are also covered by the same regulations.

 It is not only call recording that is covered by this prohibition.
 The coverage spans across anything that constitutes as storable communication, such as writing it down.
 The way that the centers stop numbers from being recorded is through an API that automatically blocks out any such sensitive data without blocking any data that is required.